-Sherron Watkins will be the guest speaker at the 2014 Free Enterprise Dinner on MARCH 25, 2014 at 6:00 p.m. in the Jack & Mabel Maddox Student Life Center on the USW campus.
-Also, we will present Hobbs resident, GARY SCHUBERT, with the Trustee of Free Enterprise award.
-Tickets for the event are $50 per person, which includes a meal, and sponsorships for the event are available at several different levels.
-Please contact Laurie Dean at 575-492-2108 or at email@example.com to reserve tickets or for more information.
+The 2015 Free Enterprise Dinner, hosted by University of the Southwest, will take place on SATURDAY, APRIL 25, 2015, at 6:00 p.m. in the Jack & Mabel Maddox Student Life Center on the USW campus.
+Tickets are $50 per plate or you may sponsor the event at varying levels.
+Contact Laurie Dean at 575-492-2108 or by email at firstname.lastname@example.org for more information.

 Dr. Lynn and Nancy Shaw will also be presented with the 2015 Trustees of Free Enterprise Award.
 The Shaws are long-time residents of Hobbs, operating Dr. Shaw's dental practice since 1973.
 They have also served on many local boards and committees, supporting our community through servant leadership.
 The Trustee of Free Enterprise Award is the University's most prestigous award and is given for outstanding business achievements, for an established reputation for conducting responsible and ethical business practices, for community leadership, and for investment of time and resources toward the preservation of a free society.

 Vinh Chung was just 3 years old when his family fled post-war Vietnam by boat in 1979.
 When they landed on a Malaysian beach, they were turned away by soldiers, towed back out to sea, and left to die on a leaky boat with no working motor.

 After nearly a week adrift with little food or drinkable water, a freighter called Seasweep came to their rescue.
 Run by World Vision, Seasweep was the first international mercy ship to provide food and medical care to thousands of Vietnamese refugees similarly abandoned on boats in the South China Sea.